Amaryllis Care

 The amaryllis plant should flower within 6-8 weeks from setting the bulb.

 Amaryllis care after spouting requires removing it from any heat source and rotating the pot weekly while watering very sparingly.
-Bulb rot is a common problem with amaryllis if you keep the plant too wet.
+Bulb rot is a common problem if you keep the plant too wet.

 Amaryllis After Bloom Care